Nidhi-dwivedi/File-Compressor/README.md

    ./decode output.huff decoded.txt
    ```
 ## Requirements

--A C++ compiler (e.g., g++)
+- A C++ compiler (e.g., g++)
--Basic knowledge of the command line
+- Basic knowledge of the command line

 ## Future Improvements

--Support for multiple file formats.
+- Support for multiple file formats.
--Add a GUI for ease of use.
+- Add a GUI for ease of use.
--Improve compression efficiency.
+- Improve compression efficiency.